ZeusWPI/Saruman/README.md

 * Admins can approve reservations
 * Admins can disapprove reservations and give feedback why
 * Partners can increase the count of an approved reservation by adding a new reservation for that item
+* Partners can see a short overview of their costs, admins can see general reports

 ### Roadmap
-* Create a general overview of all reservations for admins
 * Create a configuration view where the name, email and deadline can be adjusted
 * Automize the "special requests"
 * Create a check-in and check-out system for the material pit

+### Contributors
+* Tom Naessens
+* Felix Van der Jeugt
+* Toon Willems